evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

 ### Analysis

-As shown in the two scatter plots above, there does not appear to be much correlation between a team's number of wins and their overall attendance for that season.
+As shown in the two scatter plots above, there does not appear to be much correlation between a team’s number of wins and their overall attendance for that season.
 Although there is a lot of variance within the data, that is likely explained by other factors such as location.
 The variance appears to lessen as the number of wins increases, but this